agraubert/agutil/README.md

 ##security.SECURESOCKET
 The following change has been made to the `agutil.security.SecureSocket` API:

 The previous `agutl.security.SecureSocket` class has been removed and replaced with a completely overhauled class.
-For a class similar to the old `SecureSocket` see: `SecureServer`.
+For a class similar to the old `SecureSocket` see: `SecureConnection`.

 The `agutil.security` module includes the `SecureSocket` class, which wraps over an `agutil.io.Socket` instance.
 A `SecureSocket` class allows for encrypted communications using RSA or AES encryption.